Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Steelers stats and trends

-- In Pittsburgh's 14 games this season, it has six wins against the spread.
+- Pittsburgh has played 14 games, with six wins against the spread.

-- Pittsburgh's games this season have gone over the point total six times in 14 opportunities (42.9%).
+- Pittsburgh's games this season have eclipsed the over/under in 42.9% of its opportunities (six times in 14 games with a set point total).

-- Pittsburgh is 3-3 against the spread and 4-2 overall when the team scores more than 21.1 points.
+- Pittsburgh is 3-3 against the spread and 4-2 overall in games when it scores more than 21.1 points.

 - Pittsburgh is 2-2 against the spread and 2-1-1 overall when the team totals more than 366.4 yards.